j2store/userguide/tax_profiles.md

 Now click the green button 'Save' only and no other button.

-Now you can map the taxrates by assigning one to an address type.
+Now you can map the taxrates by assigning one to an address type as described below:

 **Rate** - select the added 'Value Added Tax' from the list.

 **Associated Address** - select 'Billing Address' from the list.